Section 21 of the Constitution Act, 1867: Subsequent amendments

 Section 21 has been amended by implication several times since 1867.
 Each time a new province was added, the Senate was expanded, and eventually the federal territories also acquired Senate representation.
-The wording of section 21 was not formally amended by those additions, but has been consolidated to the present wording by the federal Department of Justice in the online version of the Constitution Act, 1867.
+Those amendments have not been formally amended the wording of section 21.
+Instead, the federal Department of Justice has updated section 21 in its consolidation of the Constitution Act, 1867, showing the total number of senators as 105.

 Purpose and interpretation

 Section 21 sets out the basic number of senators.
-Subsequent sections of the Act allocate those Senate seats to the provinces and territories.
-There is also a provision for the appointment of additional senators, in exceptional cases.
-Appointment of additional senators temporarily increases the size of the Senate, but no further appointments to a senate division can occur until the number of senators representing that divisions has reverted to the basic number in section 21, as senators retire.
+However, section 26 of the Act allows the appointment of an additional four or eight senators, in which case the absolute maximum number of senators is 113.
+No further appointments to a senate division can occur until the number of senators for that division has reverted to the normal number for that division, as senators retire.
+That process gradually restores the maximum number of senators to 105, as set out in section 21.